korbexmachina/blog/content/posts/toolkit.md

 GitKraken in particular is a brilliant application, providing my favourite GUI for git.
 However, as I began spending more time in the terminal I found myself reaching for GUI's less and less.

 I used VScode for a solid year, I started using it because it was much lighter and faster (see where this is going?) than the JetBrains IDE's I was using at the time.
 Eventually I felt dissatisfied with how slow it was as well as the weird combination of GUI and text file configuration required to get it just right.
 I had heard about Neovim in various places online, including seeing it listed as the "Most Loved Editor" among Stack Overflow users.
 Eventually I decided to give it a try and cloned [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) as a starting point for my configuration.
-I have since made a lot of changes to my config, and I intend to rewrite it from scratch using what I have learned, but kickstart gave me evrything I needed to get started, and I highly recommend it if you are interested in trying Neovim.
+I have since made a lot of changes to my config, and I intend to rewrite it from scratch using what I have learned, but kickstart gave me everything I needed to get started, and I highly recommend it if you are interested in trying Neovim.

 Zellij was actually a relatively new addition to my toolkit, I believe I started using it in March.
-I  really enjoyed my time using it, and I highly recommend it to anyone who wants something a little more beginner friendly than Tmux.
+I really enjoyed my time using it, and I highly recommend it to anyone who wants something a little more beginner-friendly than Tmux.
 I switched to Tmux for a couple of reasons.
 First, Tmux integrates better with Neovim.
 Second, Zellij wastes a little too much screen space for my liking; I felt like I was working in a series of little boxes, it was a bit claustrophobic to be honest.
 Overall though, I think zellij is a wonderful tool and I definitely still recommend it.

 That's all for now!